 Just as our organizations change over time, so too will this guide.
-Your use of it, and your feedback, will contribute to the entire sector becoming more equitable.
+The multiple revisions of this guide reflect the reality of technology: it is not static, and as tech changes, our processes governing tech must also change.
+Your use of this guide, and your feedback, will contribute to the entire sector becoming more equitable.
 We are committed to advancing the impact of the NTEN Equity Guide by extending its reach and adoption through periodic updates.
-If you would like to be part of future discussions of the guide's content or would like to join the work group, please email Amy Sample Ward, NTEN'S CEO, at amy@nten.org